This recipe is NOT safe for Coumadin (warfarin) users.

 This is a low sodium recipe.

 This recipe contains GERD triggers and those with GERD may wish to avoid it.

 This recipe is safe for those who are sensitive to gluten.

 "The pesto and angel hair are warm in the bowl on my lap, the fragrances of olive oil and basil blending the exotic and familiar, equal parts sunny Tuscan hillside and hometown dirt.
 A meal like this makes you want to live forever, if only for the scent of warm pesto in January." -Michael Perry, Author

-This recipe was inspired by a pesto that I had in a restaurant recently.
+This recipe was inspired by a restaurant pesto.
 It was served with roasted veggies and a few other dipping sauces and spreads but the pesto really stood out because the spinach made it sweeter and some of the pistachios were crushed giving the pesto a lot of texture.